Elena Delle Donne: Washington Mystics (2017–2023)

 In the 2018 season, with Meesseman sitting out the season to play for Team Belgium in the FIBA World Tournament, Delle Donne played at the power forward position in the starting lineup.
 On June 13, 2018, Delle Donne scored a season-high 36 points in a 95–91 victory over the Connecticut Sun.
 After scoring 23 points in a 77–80 loss to the Atlanta Dream, Delle Donne became the fastest player in WNBA history to score 3,000 points, completing the feat in 148 games.
 The previous record was held by Diana Taurasi and Seimone Augustus, who both completed the feat in 151 games.
 Delle Donne was voted into the 2018 WNBA All-Star Game, receiving her fifth all-star appearance.
-By the end of regular season, Delle Donne averaged 20.7 ppg.
+By the end of regular season, Delle Donne averaged 20.7 points per game.
 The Mystics were the number three seed with a 22–12 record, receiving a bye to the second round elimination game.
 The Mystics defeated the Los Angeles Sparks, 96–64, advancing to the semi-finals for the second year in a row.
 Delle Donne scored 19 points in the victory.
 In the semi-finals, the Mystics faced the number 2 seed Atlanta Dream, Delle Donne scored 32 points in Game one, lifting the Mystics to an 87–84 victory.
 The Mystics ended up winning the series in a hard-fought five-game series, advancing to the WNBA Finals for the first time in franchise history.
 However, the Mystics were swept by the Storm in the Finals.